PaulGoes/MIDIsonar/README.md

 MIDI controller B:
 - Active with a range from 5cm to 50cm, positive polarity, MIDI channel 2.
-- Sending MIDI NOTES using a chromatic scale with root note C3 spanning 24.
+- Sending MIDI NOTES using a chromatic scale with root note C3 divided in 24 steps.

 When in Play mode the activity LED's for controller A and controller B indicate whether the controller is active (lit) or not (dimmed).